I play games, enjoy the outdoors, explore culinary experiences, and have very eclectic tastes.

 A Japanese Delight

-Firstly, know that raw or under-cooked foods has a chance to be unsafe for eating.
-This is the same warning one hears when ordering a rare steak, sunny side up eggs, or anything under-cooked.
+Firstly, know that raw or undercooked foods have a chance to be unsafe for eating.
+This is the same warning one hears when ordering a rare steak, sunny-side up eggs, or anything undercooked.
 Sushi involves eating raw fish a lot of the time, so there are a few precautions I like to take.

-Starting with the simplest first we find Sashimi, which is simply a raw fish sliced thinly to eat.
-Usually the method of ordering this is a Sashimi plate, or sometimes there are Sashimi Bowls that have rice covering the bottom such as the image to the right.
+Starting with the simplest first, we find sashimi, which is simply a raw fish sliced thinly to eat.
+Usually, the method of ordering this is a sashimi plate, or sometimes there are sashimi bowls that have rice covering the bottom, such as the image above.

-As seen above, Nigiri can be made out of anything.
+As seen above, nigiri can be made out of anything.
 Depending on the restaurant and the price you pay for your food, the size will be different.
 If you go to a 'dollar plate sushi mart' you will get quite a small piece, which may be fine for starting off and learning what you are getting into but may be underwhelming.
-If you go to a more expensive place, a plate with the Toro (fatty tuna) pictured to the right may cost 6-12 dollars, depending on the quality of the fish and local availability.
+If you go to a more expensive place, a plate with the Toro (fatty tuna) pictured to the right may cost 6 to 12 dollars, depending on the quality of the fish and local availability.